Netherthorpe Airfield: Current use

 During the late 1990s, Phoenix Flying School was established by Dukeries Aviation Ltd operating from the maintenance hangar where it also provided flying training.
 On 23 January 2020, Dukeries announced that its school would close on 28 February 2020, leaving the Sheffield Aero Club as the only flying school at Netherthorpe.
-On 1 November 2023, 3 Counties Flying School took over the provision of flight training at the airfield.
+Three Counties Flying School also provides flight training at the airfield.